bjeanes/bjeanes.github.io/content/posts/2009-06-30-unescaping-utf-8-strings-in-ruby-1-9.md

 slug = "unescaping-utf-8-strings-in-ruby-1-9"
 title = "Unescaping UTF-8 Strings in Ruby 1.9"
 updated = 2011-08-28T21:55:46Z
+[taxonomies]
+tags = ["ruby"]
 +++

-Today [Radar](http://frozenplague.net) and I encountered a little issue with `String` encodings in Ruby 1.9.
+Today, Ryan Bigg and I encountered a little issue with `String` encodings in Ruby 1.9.
 In this project, some Merb UTF-8 params needed to be unescaped.
 We spent some trying to force strings into UTF-8 encoding but for some reason while the encoding was UTF–8, the actual contents of the strings were getting massacred.

 Long story short: